-THE COMMUNITY COMPETITION COMMISSION
+THE COMPETITION COMMISSION

-Requests by the Commission for investigations by the Community Competition Commission.
+Requests by Commission for investigations by the Competition Commission.

-- 20. (1) Without prejudice to its functions and powers under the Act, the Public Utilities Commission Act, and these Regulations, the Commission may request that the Community Competition Commission undertake an investigation under Articles 174 and 175(1) of the Treaty, where the Commission has reason to believe that business conduct by a telecommunications undertaking located in another Member State prejudices trade or prevents, restricts or distorts competition in Guyana. - (2) Requests by the Commission under subparagraph (1) shall be in writing and shall provide such information as would enable the Community Competition Commission to make a preliminary assessment whether it should proceed with an investigation.
+- 20. (1) Without prejudice to its functions and powers under the Act, the Public Utilities Commission Act, and these Regulations, the Commission may request that the Competition Commission undertake an investigation under Articles 174 and 175(1) of the Treaty, where the Commission has reason to believe that business conduct by a telecommunications undertaking located in another Member State prejudices trade or prevents, restricts or distorts competition in Guyana. - (2) Requests by the Commission under subregulation (1) shall be in writing and shall provide information as would enable the Competition Commission to make a preliminary assessment whether it should proceed with an investigation.

-Investigations at the request of the Community Competition Commission.
+Investigations at request of the Competition Commission.

-- 21. (1) Upon a request by the Community Competition Commission pursuant to Article 176(1) of the Treaty, the Commission shall undertake a preliminary examination of whether any business conduct by a telecommunications undertaking in the CSME, identified to it in writing by the Community Competition Commission -- - (a) prejudices trade; - (b) prevents, restricts or distorts competition within the CSME; and
+- 21. (1) Upon a request by the Competition Commission pursuant to Article 176(1) of the Treaty, the Commission shall undertake a preliminary examination of whether any business conduct by a telecommunications undertaking in the CSME, identified to it in writing by the Competition Commission - - (a) prejudices trade; - (b) prevents, restricts or distorts competition within the CSME; and - (c) has cross-border effects. - (2) Where a request is made by the Competition Commission under subregulation (1) and Article 176(1) of the Treaty, the Commission shall examine the matter and report its findings in writing to the Competition Commission within the time as may be determined by the Competition Commission. - (3) Where the Competition Commission is not satisfied with the outcome of its request to the Commission under this regulation, it may initiate its own preliminary examination in Guyana into the business conduct identified to the Commission under subregulation (1) and Article 176(1) of the Treaty, and the Commission shall cooperate with the Competition Commission in the examination.

-- (c) has cross-border effects. - (2) Where a request is made by the Community Competition Commission under subparagraph (1) and Article 176(1) of the Treaty, the Commission shall examine the matter and report its findings in writing to the Community Competition Commission within such time as may be determined by the Community Competition Commission. - (3) Where the Community Competition Commission is not satisfied with the outcome of its request to the Commission under this paragraph, it may initiate its own preliminary examination in Guyana into the business conduct identified to the Commission under subparagraph (1) and Article 176(1) of the Treaty, and the Commission shall cooperate with the Community Competition Commission in such examination. - (4) Where there is a difference of opinion between the Commission and the Community Competition Commission regarding the nature and effects of the business conduct at issue under this paragraph or whether the Commission or the Community Competition Commission has jurisdiction over the matter, the Commission shall cooperate in any referral of the matter by the Community Competition Commission to COTED and, in any instance in which COTED finds that the Community Competition Commission has jurisdiction, with the investigation of the matter by the Community Competition Commission.
+(4) Where there is a difference of opinion between the Commission and the Competition Commission regarding the nature and effects of the business conduct at issue under this regulation or whether the Commission or the Competition Commission has jurisdiction over the matter, the Commission shall cooperate in any referral of the matter by the Competition Commission to COTED and, in any instance in which COTED finds that the Competition Commission has jurisdiction, with the investigation of the matter by the Competition Commission.

-Powers of the Community Competition Commission and enforcement of determinations.
+Powers of Competition Commission and enforcement of determinations.

-- 22. (1) In conducting any investigation in Guyana upon a determination of its jurisdiction to do so by COTED under paragraph 21(4) and Article 176(7) of the Treaty or upon the request of the Commission under paragraph 20, the Community Competition Commission shall exercise the functions provided for in paragraph 5 and shall have the powers provided for in paragraph 6 and such other powers assigned to the Commission under these Regulations as may be necessary for the Community Competition Commission to conduct such investigation. - (2) Where the Community Competition Commission issues a determination after conducting an investigation under this Part, the Commission shall record such determination and shall register it in the High Court. - (3) A determination registered in the High Court under subparagraph (2) shall be binding on all parties to the matter and shall be enforced in the same manner as a judgment of the High Court. - (4) A party who is aggrieved by a determination of the Community Competition Commission registered in the High Court under subparagraph (3) may apply to the Caribbean Court of Justice for a review of such determination.
+- 22. (1) In conducting any investigation in Guyana upon a determination of its jurisdiction to do so by COTED under regulation 21(4) and Article 176(7) of the Treaty or upon the request of the Commission under regulation 20, the Competition Commission shall exercise the functions provided for in regulation 5 and shall have the powers provided for in regulation 6 and the other powers assigned to the Commission under these Regulations as may be necessary for the Competition Commission to conduct the investigation. - (2) Where the Competition Commission issues a determination after conducting an investigation under this Part, the Commission shall record the determination and shall register it in the High Court. - (3) A determination registered in the High Court under subregulation (2) shall be binding on all parties to the matter and shall be enforced in the same manner as a judgment of the High Court. - (4) A party who is aggrieved by a determination of the Competition Commission registered in the High Court under subregulation (3) may apply to the Caribbean Court of Justice for a review of the determination.